 The calibration uses the earth's gravity as a 1g reference signal.
 The calibration procedure is completely automated and can be performed at any time.
-It requires the user to set the instrument in successive stable positions with its X, Y and Z axes aligned vertically while the instrument takes the reference measurements.
+It requires the user to set the instrument in successive stable positions with each axis aligned vertically while the other two are aligned in the horizontal plane.

-At any time the calibration can be checked by using the static acceleration measurements.
+At any time, the calibration can be checked by using static acceleration measurements.
 The following procedure can be used to check the calibration:

-- 1. Place the instrument in a position where the X axis is in the vertical position and axes Y and Z are horizontal.
+- 1. Disable any high-pass filter. - 2.
+Place the instrument in a position where the X axis is in the vertical position and axes Y and Z are horizontal.
 Read the static acceleration (Static tab in Instrument_Manager).
 If the calibration is correct the static acceleration along the X axis should be 1g.
-The static acceleration along the Y and Z axes should be 0g. - 2.
+The static acceleration along the Y and Z axes should be 0g. - 3.
 Place the instrument in a position where the Y axis is in the vertical position and axes X and Z are horizontal.
 Measure the static acceleration.
 If the calibration is correct the static acceleration along the Y axis should be 1g.
-The static acceleration along the X and Z axes should be 0g. - 3.
+The static acceleration along the X and Z axes should be 0g. - 4.
 Place the instrument in a position where the Z axis is in the vertical position and axes X and Y are horizontal.
 Measure the static acceleration.
 If the calibration is correct the static acceleration along the Z axis should be 1g.
 The static acceleration along the X and Y axes should be 0g.